bryantanderson/kubernetes-mcp-server/README.md

 Without a running cluster set as the current context, the MCP server will not be functional.

+Note that while none of the tools contain destructive behavior, it's best to be cautious when exposing access to your cluster.

 ## Running the server

 Locally: `npm run dev`